Cultural Heritage Centre

 Housed within the magnificent old Council Chamber, the Cultural Heritage Gallery will deliver diverse presentations showcasing the multi-faceted aspects of Gawler’s history as well as select touring exhibitions from other cultural institutions.

-The new exhibition 'Fire the Canon: Celebrating the birth of the iconic Gawler Institute Building' is now open.
+The current exhibition 'Fire the Canon: Celebrating the birth of the iconic Gawler Institute Building' will be in place till mid January.
 The exhibition tells the story of the laying of the foundation stone of the Institute building 150 years ago and the trials and tribulations that led to that day.

 Admittance is free